xuezier/koa-qx-router/readme.md

 ````

 #### Install Auth
 Install auth must be used. add an auth at least.
+An auth can only be used by one person to cerate client Service to connect the main service.
 ````javascript
 qxServer.install({name1:pass1, name2:pass2 ...});
 ````